 Successful behavioral interviews are based on building trust with the candidate.
 Once a level of trust has been achieved (and this can happen quickly), the candidate is far more likely to provide honest, straight forward answers to the interviewer’s questions.
 Panel interviews tend to add an element of stress to the process and, unless they are expertly handled, they don’t usually get the results desired.
 Group interviews can be useful if the objective is to have a short informal chat with the candidate with a view to determining general fit with the work group.

-Without question, start by signing up for the TGS Employee Engagement Certification Course.
-The “Hiring Right the First Time” module deals with one of the most important drivers of Employee Engagement and ties in the materials from the HR Power Centre to bring the learning to life.
+Without question, start by understanding what behavioral interviewing is.
 The forms, tools and documents contained in the HR Power Centre’s Recruitment module will give you and your managers a comprehensive understanding of the interviewing and selection process.
 As people are very often the key competitive advantage and differentiator with customers, it stands to reason that a business with the capability to hire good people will, in the long term, outperform businesses that do not have this skill.